Robert Rodriguez's unrealized projects: Predators 2

 Nimród Antal had talked about a direct sequel to Predators and said he would love to do one.
 Rodriguez has said that he has interest in a sequel because of the large number of potential ideas the Predator planet setting provides:

 In 2010, Rodriguez confirmed that there would eventually be a Predators sequel:

 Adrien Brody also spoke about reprising his role in a possible sequel:

 In June 2014, Fox announced plans for a new movie, with Shane Black co-writing and directing, Fred Dekker co-writing and John Davis producing (without the involvement of Rodriguez).
 At the time, Black said the film is a sequel, rather than a reboot.
 In August 2015, Davis said the film would "reinvent the franchise."
 In November 2016, it was explained that since the plot takes place on Earth, the story will be more closely linked to the first two films.
-In January 2017, it was announced that while the film would acknowledge the events of Predator and Predator 2, it was unknown if it would acknowledge the events of Predators.
+In December 2017, it was announced that while the film would acknowledge the events of Predator and Predator 2, but before the events of Predators.